-Gilbert is just one of the kids at the Emiliani Project in Colombia, and as he told me, he does have his face on a bag of coffee (the dark roast), along with two other children here who appear on the charity’s coffee.
+Gilbert is just one of the kids at the Emiliani Project, a Colombia orphanage in Colombia, and as he told me, he does have his face on a bag of coffee (the dark roast), along with two other children here who appear on the charity’s coffee.

 Being found on the streets, teen pregnancy by gang members or circumstances too shocking to even include here are some of the reasons why this place they call home is so important.